-Amazon provides its sellers with consumer data that they can analyze to determine what products are in demand, how their products are performing, and can also monitor the grey areas for further improvement in strategies.
-This data is also accessible to Amazon sellers who are registered with Seller Central.
+Amazon provides its sellers with consumer data that they can analyze to determine what products are in demand how their products are performing, and can also monitor the grey areas for further improvement in strategies.
+This data is also accessible to Amazon, registered with Seller Central.

 This feature of FBA lets buyers purchase eligible items at a discounted price via a subscription model.
-The Subscribe & Save feature allows Amazon customers to receive regular shipments of products they frequently use.
+The Subscribe & Save feature allows Amazon customers to receive regular shipments of frequently used products.
 Subscribers will receive discounts and maybe free delivery on their Subscribe & Save orders, as determined by the individual merchants.

 It eventually lets brands develop a greater level of loyalty with their customers.